Sylvia Bozeman: Doctorate and career

-The Bozemans had a son and a daughter while Sylvia taught part-time at Vanderbilt and Tennessee State University and Robert finished his doctoral studies in Mathematics.
-The areas of her research and publications have included operator theory in functional analysis, projects in image processing, and efforts to enhance the success of groups currently underrepresented in mathematics.
-She earned her PhD with her thesis title : "Representations of Generalized Inverses of Fredholm Operators."
-Graduating in 1980, Bozeman became only the 23rd or 24th black women Math Ph.D. in the U.S.
+The Bozemans had a son and a daughter while Sylvia taught part-time at Vanderbilt and Tennessee State University and Robert finished his doctoral studies in mathematics.
+The areas of her research have included operator theory, image processing, and efforts to enhance the success of groups currently underrepresented in mathematics.

-In 1974, Bozeman took a teaching position at Spelman College, a college for Black women in Atlanta, Georgia; Robert was then teaching at Morehouse College, another historically Black college.
-For over 35 years she has taught Mathematics at America's oldest historically black college for women.
-Located just west of downtown, Spelman's campus sits adjacent Morehouse College.
+In 1974, Bozeman took a teaching position at Spelman College, a college for Black women in Atlanta, Georgia; Robert was then teaching at the nearby Morehouse College, another historically Black college.
 While there, she worked under Shirley Mathis McBay, Etta Zuber Falconer, and Gladys Glass, mathematicians who were pushing to improve Spelman's science and Mathematics programs.
-She began as an instructor in 1974, became assistant professor in 1980, an associate in 1984, and full professor in 1991.Throughout her years at Spelman, professor Bozeman taught a variety of classes—calculus, abstract algebra, transition to higher Math, and even her old nemesis linear algebra.
+She began as an instructor in 1974, became assistant professor in 1980, an associate in 1984, and full professor in 1991.
+Throughout her years at Spelman, Bozeman taught classes including calculus, abstract algebra, transition to higher math, and linear algebra.
 She also enjoyed mentoring students and junior faculty.

 In 1976, Bozeman took up graduate studies again at Emory University while continuing to hold a position at Spelman.
-She earned her doctorate in 1980 from Emory, under the supervision of Luis Kramarz and John Neuberger; her thesis was titled Representations of Generalized Inverses of Fredholm Operators.
-Moreover, Bozeman served as chair of the Mathematics Department from 1982 to 1993, as adjunct faculty in the Math Department at Atlanta University from 1983 to 1985.
+She earned her doctorate from Emory in 1980 under the supervision of Luis Kramarz and John Neuberger; her thesis was titled Representations of Generalized Inverses of Fredholm Operators.
+This made her the 23rd or 24th black woman to receive a Math Ph.D. in the United States.

+Bozeman served as chair of the Spelman Mathematics Department from 1982 to 1993, as a vice provost for the college, and as an adjunct faculty member in the Math Department at Atlanta University from 1983 to 1985.
 In 1993, Bozeman established the Center for the Scientific Applications of Mathematics at Spelman College, and served as director.
-At Spelman she has also been a Vice Provost.

-Bozeman retired from Spelman in 2013, after serving the college for 39 years.
+Bozeman retired from Spelman in 2013 after serving the college for 39 years.

-The EDGE program
+EDGE program

-Sylvia Bozeman was one of the founders of Enhancing Diversity in Graduate Education (EDGE), a transition program for women entering graduate studies in the Mathematical sciences.
-Male faculty tend to be less sensitive to the ways in which women treat their studies, Bozeman says.
-For example, in class, women might say very little unless they really know what they are talking about.
-"Women make a B on an exam and they are crushed, they think it's terrible.
-Men make a B and they think it's great," she says.
-The EDGE program brings in senior graduates and panelists.
-The students form study groups and learn how to give and receive information.
-Critical to graduate school survival, says Bozeman.
+Sylvia Bozeman was one of the founders of Enhancing Diversity in Graduate Education (EDGE), a transition program for women entering graduate studies in mathematical sciences.
+According to Bozeman, male faculty tend to be less sensitive to how women treat their studies; for example, women might not speak in class unless they really know what they are talking about, and generally have higher standards for their grades.

+Students in the EDGE program form study groups and learn how to give and receive information; the program also brings in senior graduates and panelists.
 In 2007 the EDGE Program was given special recognition by the American Mathematical Society for its effectiveness.